It was a runs record even Don Bradman could not match: the highest first-class batting average of all, 207.

 Just as he seemed set to qualify for Lancashire, he fell seriously ill and died from peritonitis and a perforated bowel.

 Ebley Street Boys is available in softback in a limited edition of 100.
-They are signed by the author and are available exclusively from me at cricketbooks.com.au
+They are signed by the author and are available only from me at cricketbooks.com.au